kennymcavoy/dotfiles/README.md

 # My Dotfiles

-Use stow to move easily
+Clone to a directory (ex.
+Dotfiles) and use stow to move easily (Brew install)
-(Brew install)